-This move reduced Prosperity’s reliance on their own aging hardware and guaranteed a level of uptime and protection that wasn’t available when Prosperity was managing their IT in-house.
+The move reduced Prosperity’s reliance on their aging hardware and guaranteed a level of uptime and protection that wasn’t available when Prosperity managed their IT in-house.

 Prosperity also opted for Brennan IT’s Managed IT Services.
-This pro-active maintenance agreement meant that while its IT staff could perform administrative tasks and maintain the desktops on site, care and maintenance of the critical business systems was assigned to Brennan IT.
+This pro-active maintenance agreement meant that while their IT staff could perform administrative tasks and maintain the desktops on-site, care and maintenance of the critical business systems were assigned to Brennan IT.

-Their disaster recovery position was also significantly strengthened, with secure storage and backups of their data in Brennan IT’s data centres meaning a catastrophe at one of the Prosperity site offices would no longer bring the risk of massive data loss.
+Their disaster recovery position was also significantly strengthened, with secure storage and backups of their data in Brennan IT’s data centres.
+This move means that catastrophe at one of the Prosperity site offices would no longer bring the risk of massive data loss.

 The virtualisation of Prosperity’s core business applications, and their delivery via the cloud, ensured that business interruptions due to IT issues were no longer a headache.

-“If a piece of hardware blew up then the fact that it was all virtualised and it could be replicated quickly was reassuring,” says Guthrie.
+“If a piece of hardware blew up, then the fact that it was all virtualised and could be replicated quickly was reassuring,” says Guthrie.

-Additionally, the easy scalability of the service made it compatible with Prosperity’s future growth as new sites, users and accounts could be easily incorporated into the existing infrastructure.
+Additionally, the easy scalability of the service made it compatible with Prosperity’s future growth.
+New sites, users, and accounts are easily incorporated into the existing infrastructure.